Employee engagement

 Historically, the incidence of such claims in the Public Service workforce is around half that in the wider New Zealand workforce.

 In the Public Service, the rate of ‘all ACC claims’ had remained relatively unchanged until 2020, when it dropped (from 43.0 per thousand FTEs in 2019, to 35.1 per thousand in 2020).
-There was also a sharp fall in all work-related claims in the wider New Zealand workforce in 2020, which Stats NZ notes coincided with the national COVID-19 lockdown in the first half of that year.
-The rate of ‘All ACC claims has generally continued to fall in the Public Service and New Zealand as whole, although the Public Service saw a slight increase in 2023 for the Public Service to 29.6 per thousand.
+There was also a sharp fall in all work-related claims in the wider New Zealand workforce in 2020, and Stats NZ notes that this coincided with the national COVID-19 lockdown in the first half of 2020.
+The rate of ‘All ACC claims' has generally continued falling in NZ as whole.
+However, after falling to 28.2 per thousand in 2022, the Public Service rate has increased in recent years (to 30.2 per thousand in 2024).

-The Public Service ‘ACC entitlement claims’ rate peaked in 2019 (at 10.7 per thousand FTEs) but has now returned to a more typical level in recent years (at 8.4 per thousand in 2023).
-Stats NZ report that the New Zealand incidence rate for claims involving entitlement payments was 16 per thousand FTEs in 2022.
+The Public Service ‘ACC entitlement claims’ rate in 2024 increased to a relatively high 10.2 per thousand FTEs, but it is still lower than the overall New Zealand rate.
+Stats NZ report that the provisional New Zealand incidence rate for claims involving entitlement payments was 17 per thousand FTEs in 2024.
 This rate has remained relatively stable for nearly a decade.

 Sick and domestic leave

-In the year to 30 June 2024, Public Service employees took on average 10.2 days of sick and domestic leave, an increase from 9.5 days in 2023, reaching the highest level since measurement began in 2000.
+In the year to 30 June 2025, Public Service employees took on average 10.3 days of sick and domestic leave, a slight increase from 10.2 days in 2024, reaching the highest level since measurement began in 2000.

 Health measures by occupation and age group